RobertBail/RobertBailey_T1A2/README.md

 I have intended this portfolio website mainly for prospective employers or other people to network with in IT or coding, but I treated the Interests and Blog sections a bit like a social media profile, since I don't really use Facebook and Instagram etc. anymore, so maybe others outside of IT and coding.

 ### Tech stack:
-html, css, uicolors, GitHub Pages
+HTML, CSS, UI Colors, GitHub Pages